argorar/WebMConverter/README.md

 Upload your new masterpiece with just one click. *A Gfycat account is required.*

 ## Changelog

+#### Version 3.6.2
+* Add time line to crop filter
+* Redundancy in preview eliminated in the filter trim, can bring a small improvement in performance

 #### Version 3.6.1
 * Set CRF to 16 with 4k videos